Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees

-\textbf{Numerical Experiments.} To test our model, we ran numerical experiments after making appropriate discretizations.
-The outcomes of these experiments were strikingly close to our theoretical predictions.
-In particular, despite the discontinuities introduced by discretization, budget violations were found to be vanishingly small, and moreover, the equilibria found were in strong adherence to the structural properties derived theoretically.
+\paragraph{Numerical Experiments.} To test our model, we run numerical experiments after making appropriate discretizations.
+The outcomes of these experiments are strikingly close to our theoretical predictions.
+In particular, despite the discontinuities introduced by discretization, budget violations are small, and moreover, the equilibrium strategies are in strong adherence to the structural properties derived theoretically.